Contact Us

 5. The truck takes the freight the rest of the way to its destination

-At first glance, it might seem counterintuitive to have to move the freight around an extra time but it wouldn’t be done unless it was truly the best option.
-There are four main modes of transportation and only one of them — trucks — can generally arrive directly at the destination for unloading.
-So it makes sense for the trucks to go where the trains, planes, or boats are, pick up the freight and make the rest of the trip.
+It might seem wasteful to move the freight an extra time, but sometimes it’s the best option.
+There are four main modes of transportation, and only one of them — trucks — can arrive directly at its final destination for unloading.
+For this reason, trucks are almost always involved in transloading.

 What Does Transload Freight Mean?

-The days of just throwing freight onto one vehicle and making 100 percent of the trip by itself is all but over.
-Not that it can’t happen, especially for shorter, domestic trips.
-But any imported goods not from Mexico or Canada are going to come to America mostly via ocean or air.
-Once the freight gets here, it turns into transload freight immediately once it’s offloaded and then put onto a different mode of transportation.
+Any imported goods that aren’t from Mexico or Canada are going to come to the U.S.via ocean or air transport.
+Once the freight gets here, it turns into transload freight as soon as it’s offloaded and then put onto a different mode of transportation.

 What is Transloading in Logistics?